Tooth decay results from bacteria that live in plaque, causing damage to your teeth, which leads to cavities, abscesses, and tooth loss.Â

 The best way to avoid decay is by practicing good oral hygiene.
 Here are a few methods you can apply which will eventually become second nature:

-Ensure that you are brushing two times a day (bonus for after meals) and flossing once a day.
+Ensure you are brushing twice daily (bonus for after meals) and flossing once a day.
 In addition, change your toothpaste to a brand that contains fluoride.

-Tap water in the USA contains fluoride, which strengthens your enamel and protects your teeth from decay.
+Tap water in the USA contains fluoride, strengthening your enamel and protecting your teeth from decay.

 Tooth Decay in Children